Double Happiness (calligraphy): Characteristics

-Double Happiness is a ligature, "囍" composed of 喜喜 – two copies of the Chinese character 喜 literally meaning joy, compressed to assume the square shape of a standard Chinese character (much as a real character may consist of two parts), and is pronounced simply as pinyin or as a polysyllabic Chinese character, being read as 双喜 (pinyin).
+Double Happiness is a ligature, "囍" composed of 喜喜 – two copies of the Chinese character 喜 meaning joy, compressed to assume the square shape of a standard Chinese character (much as a real character may consist of two parts).
+It is pronounced simply as pinyin or as a polysyllabic Chinese character, being read as 双喜 (pinyin).

 Typically the character "囍" is written in Chinese calligraphy, and frequently appears on traditional decorative items, associated with marriage.
 The double happiness symbol is often found all over wedding ceremonies, as well as on gift items given to the bride and groom.
-The color of the character is usually red, occasionally black.
+The color of the character is usually red, gold, and occasionally black.